A durable execution engine for running tasks durably and resiliently.

 we are using the same variable inside the runParent

 function.
-Use the onRunAndChildrenComplete
+Use the finalize

-task to coordinate the output of the recursive task and children tasks.
+coordinate the output of the recursive task and children tasks.

-const recursiveTask: DurableTask<{ index: number }, { count: number }> = executor
+const recursiveTask: Task<{ index: number }, { count: number }> = executor

 .parentTask({